Allow me to introduce myself…

 HEllo there!

-I’m Dola Greene, a Nigerian American and first-generation college graduate, researcher and an aspiring Board Certified health and wellness coach with a deep passion for empowering individuals to live healthier, more balanced lives.
+’m Dola Greene, a Black, Nigerian American and first-generation college graduate, researcher, and aspiring Board-Certified Health and Wellbeing Coach with a passion for helping people make meaningful, lasting lifestyle changes.

-With a background in integrative medicine and community-engaged research, I bring a whole-person approach—blending evidence-based practices with culturally aware, compassionate support.
-I know what it means to navigate multiple worlds, and I’m here to walk alongside others as they build lives rooted in purpose, wellness, and authenticity.
+With a background in integrative medicine and research, I bring both scientific depth and a human-centered approach to my work.
+I’m deeply committed to advancing cultural humility and authentic connection within healthcare, and I know what it’s like to navigate multiple worlds.
+I’m here to walk alongside others as they build lives rooted in purpose, wellness, and confidence.

 My Background